muttoni/cadence-symbols/README.md

 // a = 2
 // b = 1
 ```

+Any additional uses for the <-> symbol?
+File a PR!

 ## + (plus), - (minus), * (asterisk), / (forward slash), % (percentage sign)